maxime-morel/fixer-api-php/README.md

 ### Installation

-The package will be soon available with composer.
+The package can be included with composer:

+    composer require infiniweb/fixer-api-php

 ### Quick Start